garrekstemo/Julia-spectroscopy-tutorials/docs/Lesson 1.md

 # Lesson 1: Julia Basics and Fitting

-Open the file in the `src` directory titled `lesson 1.jl` and follow along.
+Open the file in the `lessons` directory titled `lesson 1.jl` and follow along.

 Goals:
 1. Learn the basics of Julia